New details in arrest of couple at Kenosha Applebee's

-Earlier this week, Kenosha community activists and some area residents strongly criticized the actions of some local police officers who they said "brutalized" and unnecessarily detained a Black man and traumatized his partner at an Applebee’s restaurant.
+Earlier this week, Kenosha community activists and a group of area residents strongly criticized the actions of some local police officers who they said “brutalized” and unnecessarily detained a Black man and traumatized his partner at an Applebee’s restaurant.
 The incident, which took place the night of July 20, occurred after a hit-and-run crash at Green Bay Road and Highway 50.

 The man’s arrest was captured on a video by another man inside the restaurant and has been widely viewed via social media.
-The incident has sparked headlines across the nation.
+The incident has sparked headlines.

 People are also reading…

-A crash occurred at about 11 p.m. and ended in the parking lot at the Applebee’s, 6950 Green Bay Road, after the hit-and-run suspects being sought were found hiding inside the restaurant's bathroom.
+A crash occurred at about 11 p.m. and ended in the parking lot at the Applebee’s, 6950 Green Bay Road.
+Afterwards, the hit-and-run suspects being sought were found hiding inside the restaurant’s bathroom.
 The man arrested in the video was not involved in the hit-and-run.

-In the viral arrest video, the man who is being subdued tells police to let him go while a woman screams to someone telling them to “get the baby.”
+In the viral video of the arrest, the man being subdued tells police to let him go while a woman screams to someone telling them to “get the baby.”
 The man and the baby are then seen on the floor when the man tells at least two officers to let him go and someone appears to pull the child away.
 Officers continue to wrestle the man to the ground until they handcuff him behind his back.

 The man was charged with disorderly conduct and resisting an officer.
 The woman was arrested on the same charges and for possession of THC.